Brewing a Spooky Atmosphere: The DIY Recipe for a Spectral Fog Solution Using Propylene Glycol, Glycerin and Deionized Water

 Mixing Process:

-- In a large, clean container, pour the deionized water.
+- In a clean container, pour in the deionized water.

-- If desired, add glycerin for a denser fog effect, stirring thoroughly.
+- If desired, add glycerin to increase fog density.

-- Continue mixing until all ingredients are fully blended and the solution is clear.
+- Continue mixing until the solution is clear and uniform.

 -